LGM-25C Titan II: Development

 The Titan rocket family was established in October 1955, when the Air Force awarded the Glenn L. Martin Company a contract to build an intercontinental ballistic missile (ICBM).
 It became known as the Titan I, the nation's first two-stage ICBM and first underground silo-based ICBM.
 The Martin Company realized that the Titan I could be further improved and presented a proposal to the U.S. Air Force for an improved version.
 It would carry a larger warhead over a greater range with better accuracy and could be launched more quickly.
 The Martin company received a contract for the new missile, designated SM-68B Titan II, in June 1960.
 The Titan II was 50% heavier than the Titan I, with a longer first stage and a larger diameter second stage.
-The Titan II also used storable propellants: Aerozine 50 fuel, which is a 1:1 mixture of hydrazine and unsymmetrical dimethylhydrazine (UDMH), and dinitrogen tetroxide oxidiser.
+The Titan II also used storable propellants: Aerozine 50 fuel, which is a 1:1 mixture of hydrazine and unsymmetrical dimethylhydrazine (UDMH), and dinitrogen tetroxide oxidizer.
 The Titan I, whose liquid oxygen oxidizer had to be loaded immediately before launching, had to be raised from its silo and fueled before launch.
 The use of storable propellants enabled the Titan II to be launched within 60 seconds directly from within its silo.
 Their hypergolic nature made them dangerous to handle; a leak could (and did) lead to explosions, and the fuel was highly toxic.
-However, it allowed for a much simpler and more trouble-free engine system than on cryogenic propellant boosters.
+However, it allowed for a rapid launch once the order was received, a significant advantage vs earlier cryogenic ICBMs which could not remain fueled indefinitely and had to be fueled before launch.

 The first flight of the Titan II was in March 1962 and the missile, now designated LGM-25C, reached initial operating capability in October 1963.
 The Titan II contained one W-53 nuclear warhead in a Mark 6 re-entry vehicle with a range of 8700 nmi.
 The W-53 had a yield of 9 megatons.
 This warhead was guided to its target using an inertial guidance unit.
 The 54 deployed Titan IIs formed the backbone of America's strategic deterrent force until the LGM-30 Minuteman ICBM was deployed en masse during the early to mid-1960s.
 Twelve Titan IIs were flown in NASA's Gemini crewed space program in the mid-1960s.

 The Department of Defense predicted that a Titan II missile could eventually carry a warhead with a 35 megaton yield, based on projected improvements.
 However, that warhead was never developed or deployed.
 This would have made this warhead one of the most powerful ever, with almost double the power-to-weight ratio of the B41 nuclear bomb.